 You will receive suggestions and feedback from the instructor and other course participants as you discuss your planned instruction at mid-semester.
 You will be invited to post your lesson plans on the course website to share them with the rest of the group.
-After January 25th, spend at least an hour reading and giving feedback on your colleagues' lesson plans.
-(If you prefer to write a more formal research paper, please discuss your ideas with me by January 11th.)
+After May 10th, spend at least an hour reading (and possibly providing feedback on) your colleagues' lesson plans.
+(If you prefer to write a more formal research paper, please discuss your ideas with me by April 26th.)
 See the handout to be distributed in class for the details of this assignment.

-Final paper on your classroom research (Paper and course website posting due: 2/22/2015)
+Final paper on your classroom research (Paper and course website posting due: 6/7/2015)

 In order to promote reflective teaching and systematic incorporation of pragmatics, you will be asked to plan and implement small-scale classroom research in your teaching context.
 You can utilize (the revised version of) your lesson plan you developed earlier as an instructional intervention in this exploration.
-For the details and format of these reports and research, see the handout to be distributed in class.
+You are also asked to make a presentation of your project in the last course meeting.
+For the details and format of the research, see the handout to be distributed in class.